Big Tree Drive-Thru

 Big Tree density is high all along The Avenue Of The Giants (also called The Redwood Highway), which runs beside US 101 for some forty miles from Garberville to Pepperwood.
 Opportunistic pavement curves between massive redwood pillars, while motes of light blind the driver, and the goal is to find a pull-off that isn't already jammed with RVs and minivans.
 Any Big Tree aberration (even mundane marvels like "Upside-Down Root" or "L-Shaped Branch") is an excuse for a parking lot and gift shop.

-A sign for the Immortal Tree lures three-quarters of all Avenue of the Giants traffic to stop and look at this chewed-by-fire-lightning-and-flood-but-lives-still monolith, then visit Burl N' Drift Novelty Gifts.
-The Immortal Tree is not to be confused with the Eternal Tree House and its gift shop, nor the Grandfather Tree (which also has, for some unknown reason, a Viking Ship on site).
+A sign for the Immortal Tree lures three-quarters of all Avenue of the Giants traffic to stop and look at this chewed-by-fire-lightning-and-flood-but-lives-still monolith.
+The Immortal Tree is not to be confused with the Eternal Tree House and its gift shop, nor the Grandfather Tree

 In Piercy, the World Famous Tree House is a hollow rotted lower portion of a still-living giant redwood that also holds the title "the world's tallest single room."
 An appliance bulb suspended from a wire has glowed at the top of the rot --the "ceiling" of the room -- for decades, to the appreciative ooohs and aaahs of visitors.